 Its edible leaves are not the only attractive elements in the plant.
 You can even find several jellies and jams prepared using the flower base.
 Are you ready to know how to grow Jamaican Sorrel with a success rate?

-- 6. Transplanting the Jamaican Sorrel
+- How to Grow Jamaican Sorrel

 How to Grow Jamaican Sorrel

 Also going by the name Roselle or edible hibiscus and a variety of other names around the world, this plant is native to West Africa.
 Therefore the plant prefers a warm growing condition.
 You can find the best ones with the densest flavors in Sudan, the place where the plant has been around for ages.